beetbox/beets/docs/plugins/duplicates.rst

 The ``keys`` option (default: ``mb_trackid``) defines in which track or album fields duplicates are to be searched.
-By default, the plugin only uses the musicbrainz track or album ID for this purpose.
-Using the ``keys`` option (as a YAML list in the configuration file, or a comma-delimited string in the command-line), you can extend this behavior to consider other attributes.
+By default, the plugin uses the musicbrainz track and album IDs for this purpose.
+Using the ``keys`` option (as a YAML list in the configuration file, or as space-delimited strings in the command-line), you can extend this behavior to consider other attributes.